-Total other general fund assets at December 31, 2021 were \$25.0 billion, a decrease of \$0.5 billion from December 31, 2020.
-The decrease was primarily due to a decrease of \$0.9 billion in funds held by ceding insurers and a decrease of \$0.1 billion in reinsurance assets, partially offset by an increase of \$0.3 billion in premiums in course of collection, accounts and interest receivable and an increase of \$0.1 billion in other assets.
+Total other general fund assets at December 31, 2022 were \$23.3 billion, a decrease of \$1.6 billion from December 31, 2021.
+The decrease was primarily due to a decrease of \$1.9 billion in reinsurance assets driven by fair value adjustments reflecting an increase in bond yields and a decrease of \$0.5 billion in funds held by ceding insurers.
+These items were partially offset by an increase in derivative financial instruments of \$0.5 billion and an increase of \$0.3 billion in other assets.

 Other assets comprise several items including prepaid expenses and accounts receivable.
-Refer to note 12 in the Company's December 31, 2021 annual consolidated financial statements for a breakdown of other assets.
+Refer to note 12 in the Company's December 31, 2022 annual consolidated financial statements for a breakdown of other assets.